 Along with the empirical determinations of GPDs from data, developments in lattice QCD have allowed access to nucleon structures from first principles calculations, providing complementary information that is often difficult to obtain from experiment~\cite{Lin:2020rxa, Bhattacharya:2022aob, Alexandrou:2020zbe, Alexandrou:2006ru}.
-In particular, considerable effort has been devoted to directly computing the parton momentum fraction dependence of distributions, using either the quasi-parton distribution~\cite{Ji:2013dva}, pseudo-distribution~\cite{Orginos:2017kos}, or lattice good cross sections~\cite{Ma:2014jla, Ma:2017pxb} approaches.
+In particular, considerable effort has been devoted to directly computing the $x$ dependence of distributions, using either the quasi-parton distribution~\cite{Ji:2013dva}, pseudo-distribution~\cite{Orginos:2017kos}, or lattice good cross sections~\cite{Ma:2014jla, Ma:2017pxb} approaches.

-While the lattice continues to make progress with improved control over systematic uncertainties in the simulations, it can also be useful to explore possible insights from model calculations, many of which have been performed over the past 25 years~\cite{Ji:1997gm, Petrov:1998kf, Penttinen:1999th, Goeke:2001tz, Choi:2001fc, Choi:2002ic, Tiburzi:2001je, Theussl:2002xp, Boffi:2002yy, Schweitzer:2002nm, Scopetta:2003et, Ossmann:2004bp, Wakamatsu:2005vk, Mineo:2005vs, Pasquini:2006ib, Goeke:2008jz}.
-Even though the direct connection to QCD is not always transparent in such models, they can nevertheless sometimes provide glimpses into some of the qualitative features and characteristics of GPDs.
+While the lattice continues to make progress with improved control over systematic uncertainties in the simulations, it is also useful to explore possible insights from model calculations, many of which have been performed over the past 25 years~\cite{Ji:1997gm, Petrov:1998kf, Penttinen:1999th, Goeke:2001tz, Choi:2001fc, Choi:2002ic, Tiburzi:2001je, Theussl:2002xp, Boffi:2002yy, Schweitzer:2002nm, Scopetta:2003et, Ossmann:2004bp, Wakamatsu:2005vk, Mineo:2005vs, Pasquini:2006ib, Goeke:2008jz}.
+Even though their direct connection to QCD is not always transparent, they can nevertheless provide glimpses into some of the qualitative features and characteristics of GPDs.